 Also, the private golf cart battery tends to last longer than the fleet carts, and this is because people generally tend to take better care of their personal properties more carefully than a public one.
 However, proper maintenance has been proven to be very effective in enhancing the lifecycle of the golf cart battery.

 However, if the battery stops working, you should replace it as soon as possible.
 Keeping the cart equipped with a faulty battery will harm the engine and the other cart components.

 Avoid steep terrains and hilly areas as that will put additional strain on the engine and the battery.
 Ensure you maintain the weight capacity recommended by the manufacturer and charge the battery correctly.

 What Factors Affect the Golf Cart Battery Life?

 This one is a no-brainer.
 The better the quality of the battery, the longer it will last.
 Always opt for a brand that has a good market reputation.
-The golf carts are fairly expensive, so it is better to invest in a model that comes with a high-performance battery to get the best output from it.
+The golf carts are expensive, so it is better to invest in a model with a high-performance battery to get the best output from it.

 Many have this misconception that charging the batteries for a prolonged time will make the battery last longer.
 Well, charging the battery beyond its limit will eventually deteriorate its quality and jeopardize its performance.

 If one person constantly uses the golf cart near the course or in a golf course area and drives up down the golf course, this also creates extra pressure on the battery pack.
 Owners who use their cart in this manner tend to see shorter battery life spans.

 Golf cart batteries need to be watered at least once a month to avail optimum level of performance from them.
 Check the water range at least once every month and add distilled water if needed.
 Do not use tap water on the battery, as that will harm the battery.